crownstone/website/46-investors.md

 <p>&nbsp;</p>

-Typical smart home networks (ZigBee, ZWave) form networks. but Bluetooth could not.
-Nowadays, there is Bluetooth Mesh which takes away this important limitation.
+Convential wireless protocols (ZigBee, ZWave) did fit the smart home application because they formed a network.
+Bluetooth did not.
+However, nowadays, **Bluetooth Mesh** lifts this severe limitation.
-There are billions of Bluetooth devices, hence the costs of Bluetooth chips scales better.
+With Bluetooth there are suddenly billions of Bluetooth devices that can be connected.
+Costs of Bluetooth chips is much lower.
 In addition, when choosing Bluetooth this means the ability to do **indoor positioning** of Bluetooth smartphones, wearables, and tags.

 {% include snippets/two-cols-text-img-end img='/images/investors/why-ble.jpg' img-alt='why bluetooth' %}